mike-enker/octoprint-external-temp/README.md

 - Verify the tag's battery level and signal strength

 ### Temperature not showing in navbar
-- Clear browser cache and refresh
+- Clear browser cache and refresh (Ctrl+F5 or Cmd+Shift+R)
 - Check browser console (F12) for JavaScript errors
 - Verify the plugin's JavaScript file loaded correctly

+### Chamber Temp tab chart not displaying
+- Open browser console (F12 → Console)
+- Click on the "Chamber Temp" tab
+- Look for "External Temp Reader:" messages
+- Check for "Chart initialized successfully" or error messages
+- Clear browser cache if chart container is missing
+- Ensure JavaScript is enabled in your browser

 ## API Response Format